digitalocean/digitalocean-cloud-controller-manager/docs/controllers/services/annotations.md

 **Note:** digitalocean-cloud-controller-manager automatically chooses a proper health check port.
 In general, the parameter does not need to be specified.
 For a specified value to become effective, the annotation `service.beta.kubernetes.io/do-loadbalancer-override-health-check` must be set explicitly.

+An exception to the above is when Proxy Protocol is also enabled via the `service.beta.kubernetes.io/do-loadbalancer-enable-proxy-protocol` annotation: in that case, a custom health check port _must_ be specified.
+(This limitation will be dropped in the future.)

 The service port used to check if a backend droplet is healthy.
 Defaults to the first port in a service.
 A NodePort must not be defined.

 ## service.beta.kubernetes.io/do-loadbalancer-healthcheck-path

 **Note:** digitalocean-cloud-controller-manager automatically chooses a proper health check path.
 In general, the parameter does not need to be specified.
 For a specified value to become effective, the annotation `service.beta.kubernetes.io/do-loadbalancer-override-health-check` must be set additionally.

+An exception to the above is when Proxy Protocol is also enabled via the `service.beta.kubernetes.io/do-loadbalancer-enable-proxy-protocol` annotation: in that case, a custom health check path _must_ be specified.
+(This limitation will be dropped in the future.)

 The path used to check if a backend droplet is healthy.
 Defaults to "/".

 ## service.beta.kubernetes.io/do-loadbalancer-healthcheck-protocol

 **Note:** digitalocean-cloud-controller-manager automatically chooses a proper health check protocol.
 In general, the parameter does not need to be specified.
 For a specified value to become effective, the annotation `service.beta.kubernetes.io/do-loadbalancer-override-health-check` must be set additionally.

+An exception to the above is when Proxy Protocol is also enabled via the `service.beta.kubernetes.io/do-loadbalancer-enable-proxy-protocol` annotation: in that case, a custom health check protocol _must_ be specified.
+(This limitation will be dropped in the future.)

 The health check protocol to use to check if a backend droplet is healthy.
 Defaults to `tcp` if not specified.
 Options are `tcp`, `http`, and `https`.